There are five amazing habits for a long and healthy life . By practising these you’ll be increasing your chances of avoiding many illnesses.

-These are the ones that seem to work best when you do them all at the same time.
+These amazing habits for good health end work best when you do them all at the same time.

 I don’t want to have to follow multiple complicated rules and life plans.
 I just want a way to maximize my chances of getting to 100 or older, and still be physically and mentally healthy.